The Wave (2008 film): Plot

 Once in the rally, Wenger has the doors locked and begins whipping the students into a fervour.
 When Marco protests, Wenger calls him a traitor and orders the students to bring him to the stage for punishment.
 However, Wenger turns out to have been acting and was using this meeting to test the students and to see how extreme the Wave has become.
 Wenger declares that he is disbanding the Wave, but Dennis argues that they should try to salvage the good parts of the movement.
 Wenger points out there is no way to remove the negative elements of fascism.
 Seeing the movement falling apart right in front of his very eyes, Tim suffers a mental breakdown and pulls out a gun, refusing to accept the Wave is over as he does not want to lose all that he's gained.
 When Bomber says the gun only fires blanks and tries to take it, Tim shoots him, revealing it has live rounds.
 When Tim asks why he shouldn't shoot Wenger too, Wenger says that without him, there would be no one to lead the Wave and it would just die anyway.
 Utterly consumed by despair, Tim abruptly shoots himself in the head, preferring to commit suicide than go on living without the movement.

-Horrified, Wenger cradles his corpse and looks on helplessly at how his own vanity and foolishness have resulted in his whole class being scarred for the rest of their lives.
+Horrified, Wenger cradles his corpse and looks on at how his actions have resulted in his whole class being scarred for the rest of their lives.
 The film ends with Wenger being arrested by the police and driven away, Bomber being taken away to the hospital, and Marco and Karo being re-united; the final shot shows Wenger in the back of a police car, staring blankly into the camera, a look of distress on his face.